vdavid/number-learning-app/scripts/README.md

 # Scripts

-This folder contains build-time scripts for generating curriculum manifests and audio files.
+This folder contains build-time scripts for generating curriculum and audio files.

 ## Prerequisites